7 Luxurious Moringa Oil Body Butter Recipes

 • 12 drops peppermint essential oil

-1. Using a double boiler, heat the cocoa butter on low until soft and malleable, but not melted.
-Remove the cocoa butter from heat and set on the counter to cool for at least half an hour.
+1. Using a double boiler, gently heat the cocoa butter on low until it becomes soft and pliable, but avoid melting it entirely.
+Once softened, remove the cocoa butter from the heat and allow it to cool on the counter for at least half an hour.

-2. Add the Moringa oil, starch, and both essential oils to the butter and use a hand or stand mixer for about 2 minutes to combine thoroughly.
+2. After the cocoa butter has cooled, add the Moringa oil, starch, and both essential oils to the mixture.
+Use a hand or stand mixer to blend everything thoroughly for about 2 minutes until well combined.

-3. Place the body butter in the freezer for about 20 minutes or in the refrigerator for about 60.
-The lotion should begin to solidify slightly but do not let it harden entirely.
+3. Transfer the body butter mixture to the freezer for approximately 20 minutes or place it in the refrigerator for about 60 minutes.
+You want the lotion to begin solidifying slightly, but ensure it doesn’t harden completely.

-4. Move the body butter from the freezer or refrigerator and package it into your containers.
-Close tightly and enjoy!
+4. Once the body butter has reached the desired consistency, remove it from the freezer or refrigerator and carefully package it into your containers.
+Seal the containers tightly and get ready to enjoy your homemade body butter!

 Ingredients